 The Grid also has the Light Cycle challenges, but after the mandatory round with the Commantis, which is That One Boss to some, it's mainly just taking out the guards.
 It's only slightly easier than the Light Cycle sequence in Space Paranoids.

-358/2 has the forced Stealth-Based Mission.
+Kingdom Hearts: 358/2 Days has the forced Stealth-Based Mission.
 It wouldn't be so bad if Axel didn't have a tendency to just stand around and let himself get caught.
 Or that Kingdom Hearts always had a slightly wonky camera system that sometimes is more of a hindrance then help.

-Keyblade Graveyard's Twister Trench in Birth By Sleep.
+Keyblade Graveyard's Twister Trench in Kingdom Hearts: Birth by Sleep.
 There aren't any enemies here, just massive, multi-colored tornadoes, that chase you all over the map.
 If you're caught by one, you're thrown into an alternate dimension with several waves of giant Unversed.
 Although after you beat one it goes away, it's so hard to dodge the next that it's really simpler to just fight them all.

 The Cavern of Remembrance in Kingdom Hearts IIFinal Mix +.
 It's a chore in itself to make it past the platforming puzzles of the Mineshafts (and it's downright impossible if you haven't leveled the correct Drive Forms enough) and the forced fights against Demonic Spiders in Heartless' clothing, but after you make it past all that, you still have to defeat waves of Nobodies that can kill you very easily if you're not careful.
 Your reward for surviving through all that is gaining access to the Data Organization XIII battles, each of which make the aforementioned torture seem easy in comparison.